-Beneficiaries will receive an email instructing them to check their myUSCIS account for the result of their authorization to travel to the United States and seek parole under the process for Venezuelans.
+Beneficiaries will receive an email instructing them to check their myUSCIS account for the result of their authorization to travel to the United States and seek parole under the new process.
 The travel authorization is valid for 90 days, and beneficiaries are responsible for arranging and funding their own travel.
 Beneficiaries are instructed to travel to the United States by air.
-CBP will inspect the beneficiary upon arrival to the port of entry and make a discretionary decision about whether to parole him or her into the country.
+CBP will inspect the beneficiary upon arrival to the port of entry and make a discretionary decision about whether to parole him or her into the country for a period of up to two years.
 Once paroled, the individual may apply for an employment authorization document (EAD) using the (c)(11) category code.
 If granted, the EAD would be valid for the duration of the parole grant.
 The filing fee for the I-765 is \$410, but fee waivers are available.
+After being paroled into the United States, the beneficiary must attest to receiving a medical screening for tuberculosis, including an Interferon-Gamma Release Assays (IGRA) test, within 90 days.
+Additional details about the vaccine requirements and exceptions are available on the USCIS Vaccine Attestation page.

-My travel authorization will expire soon and I am unable to arrange travel to the United States.
+My travel authorization will expire soon, and I am unable to arrange travel to the United States.
 Can I request an extension?

 If a beneficiary is unable to travel within the authorized 90-day travel period, the supporter may submit a one-time request to USCIS for a 90-day travel authorization extension.
 Beneficiaries cannot make the extension request on their own behalf.
-Supporters must submit the extension request 30 days before, and no more than 30 days after the expiration of the original travel authorization.
+Supporters must submit the extension request 30 days before, and no more than 30 days after, the expiration of the original travel authorization.
 A separate request must be made for each individual beneficiary seeking an extension.
 For instructions on how to submit the request online see the USCIS FAQ under "Travel Authorization," Q1.